logzio/logz-docs/_source/logzio_collections/_security-sources/nginx.md

 ##### Check Logz.io for your logs

 Confirm you're shipping logs by opening an nginx-hosted webpage in your browser.
 Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).

+You can search for `type:nginx OR nginx_access OR nginx-access OR nginx-error` to filter for your logs.
+Your logs should be already parsed thanks to the Logz.io preconfigured parsing pipeline.

 If you still don't see your logs, see [log shipping troubleshooting]({{site.baseurl}}/user-guide/log-shipping/log-shipping-troubleshooting.html).